These guides are AI-generated educational summaries — not legal or medical advice.

 Not identifying all scars or describing scar symptoms

-Why: Scar findings (ragged, adherent, with bone adhesion) are specific rating criteria under the muscle injury DBQ.
+Scar findings (ragged, adherent, with bone adhesion) are specific rating criteria under the muscle injury DBQ.
 Veterans may not think to mention surgical scars or describe pulling, tethering, or pain from scarring.

-Do this instead: Point out every scar on the anterior thigh and around the knee.
+Instead: Point out every scar on the anterior thigh and around the knee.
 For each one, describe: size, whether it is tender, whether it pulls or restricts movement, whether it adheres to deeper tissue, and whether it causes pain with specific movements.

 Impact: 40% to 50% - scar severity is a distinct rating pathway